Local spectral equidistribution for degree 2 Siegel modular forms in level and weight aspects: Estimates for sums of Fourier coefficients of cusp forms

 Before proceeding let us remark that it is in the proof of this lemma that we obtain the improvement on \cite{ChidaKatsuradaMatsumoto2011}.
 The relevant quantities to compare are our estimates of $R_{11}$, $R_{12}$, $R_{13}$ and \cite{ChidaKatsuradaMatsumoto2011} Lemma 4.4 (which is the result used for estimates which are $\ll \abs{T}^{k/2-1/4}$).
 The bottleneck in their estimate is \cite{ChidaKatsuradaMatsumoto2011}(4.9), corresponding to our ($R_{12}$ and) $R_{13}$.
 For small $x$ (\cite{ChidaKatsuradaMatsumoto2011}(4.10)) they use the same estimate for the Bessel function as we do and one can check that their exponent on $N$ can be made to improve by assuming larger $k$ as we have.
 However, they estimate $J_k(x)$ for large $x$ (\cite{ChidaKatsuradaMatsumoto2011}(4.9)) by $x^{-1/2}$ which ultimately introduces a factor of $N^{1/2}$; we estimate $J_k(x)$ for large $x$ by $k^{-1/3}$ which avoids this, as well as giving the saving we require with respect to $k$. \\

 Finally we estimate the remaining term $R_2$:

 \begin{lemma} Let $\epsilon > 0$.
 In the notation of (\ref{poincare-fc-summands}), \end{lemma} \begin{proof} We choose

 for such $M$ we have $\theta(M) = 0$.
 When $N=1$ our $\mathfrak{h}_1^{(2)}$ is the set of representative of \cite{Kitaoka1984} \S2 Lemma 5.
 Again it easily follows that we have a complete set of representatives when $N>1$ as well, and also that Kitaoka's computations are applicable.
-We then have
+Note that these are once again the same as the representatives used in \cite{ChidaKatsuradaMatsumoto2011}.
+We can then write

 with $M = \left(\begin{smallmatrix} * & * \\ NC & D \end{smallmatrix}\right)$ as above.
 Fix a matrix $C$ and consider the sum over all $M = \left(\begin{smallmatrix} * & * \\ NC & D \end{smallmatrix}\right) \in \mathfrak{h}_N^{(2)}$.
 Using the arguments of \cite{Kitaoka1984} \S4 following Lemma 1 up to the second equation on p166, we obtain the following: let \begin{itemize} \item $P(NC) := T{}^t(NC)^{-1}Q(NC)^{-1}$, \item $\norm{NC}$ be the absolute value of $\abs{NC} = N^2\det{(C)}$, \item $K(Q, T; NC)$ be the matrix Kloosterman sum defined (and bounded) by Kitaoka (\cite{Kitaoka1984}, \S1) \item $0 < s_1 \leq s_2$ be such that $s_1^2, s_2^2$ are the eigenvalues of the positive definite matrix $P(NC)$, and write \end{itemize} Then